Foolproof Instant Pot Long-Grain Rice – Fast & Easy!

 Fresh minced cilantro and fresh lime for cilantro-lime rice side dish. #TexasHomesteader

 It’s all so easy to do because the rice itself is cooked.
-I’m just stirring in different seasonings to make a whole different rice dish!
+I’m just stirring in different seasonings to make a whole different rice side dish!

 Batch Cooked Rice Convenience